 Spam setting—If you want to whitelist senders based on their email address or domain name, rather than their sending server IP address, create an approved senders list in the Spam setting.
 See customize spam filter settings.

 Inbound gateway setting—If you have incoming mail servers that process your mail before sending to Google's servers, enter them in the Inbound Gateway setting instead.
-And, remember, if you enter an IP address in an inbound gateway configuration and add the same IP address to an email whitelist, the IP address won’t be whitelisted.
+Remember, if you enter an IP address in an inbound gateway configuration and add the same IP address to an email whitelist, the IP address won’t be whitelisted.
 This is because of how Gmail determines the “true sender,” or source IP address.
 Learn more about using an inbound mail gateway in Gmail, and how it determines the source IP address.

 Approved sender lists—In addition to the Spam setting, you can whitelist email addresses and domains using the address lists controls available in the Blocked senders, Restrict delivery, Secure transport (TLS) compliance, Content compliance, Attachment compliance, Objectionable content, and Routing settings.